Rigo-codes/aisd-jse-conditional-statements-multichoice/README.md

 ## 1. **Create the Project Folder and File**

-- [ ] If you haven't already, create a folder named `ConditionalStatementsExpanded` to store your project files.
+- [x ] If you haven't already, create a folder named `ConditionalStatementsExpanded` to store your project files.
-- [ ] Inside the `ConditionalStatementsExpanded` folder, create or open the file named `index.js`.
+- [x ] Inside the `ConditionalStatementsExpanded` folder, create or open the file named `index.js`.
 This file will contain all your JavaScript code.

 ## 2. **Expand Conditional Logic with `else if`**

 Start by setting up a basic conditional statement using `if` and `else`.
 This will allow you to execute different blocks of code based on whether a condition is `true` or `false`.

-- [ ] In your `index.js` file, add the following code to create a simple `if` and `else` statement:
+- [ x] In your `index.js` file, add the following code to create a simple `if` and `else` statement:

 ```js
 // Using `if` and `else` to handle two possible conditions